aridjayarecipes/cutesrecipes.web.app/content/post/1733-recipe-of-any-night-of-the-week-the-yummiest-blueberry-muffins.md

 1. Make ready  White sugar (for sprinkling)

 Add the rice milk step by step until you find the right texture.
 While blueberries are tolerant of shade, better crops are obtained in the sun.
 At the same time, they should not be exposed to harsh, drying winds.
-Don&#39;t plant blueberries too close to trees, as the trees will not only block out sunlight, but will also suck up any moisture in the soil.
+Don't plant blueberries too close to trees, as the trees will not only block out sunlight, but will also suck up any moisture in the soil.

 <!--inarticleads2-->